The Best Burger Loaded with Umami

 I know what a lot of you non-Asian people are thinking, “Fish sauce?
 Um, hell no.” But wait, my dear skeptics, and listen to my confessional.
-For many years when I first joined up with this beautiful, crazy Asian, I avoided fish sauce.
+For many years when I first joined up with my beautiful Asian girlfriend, I avoided fish sauce.
 Let’s face it, it stinks like something most of us are not used to.
 It is, after all, fermented anchovies.
 Mmmm, tasty!
 Not.
 At least so I thought, but man, was I ever wrong.

 One fine meal while dining on a grilled shrimp ball, I dipped it into the Vietnamese classic Nuoc Cham (Viet Fish Sauce Dip) and I suddenly saw the umami.
 There was no nasty weird fishiness, instead the fish sauce’s own flavor virtually disappeared and many of the other flavors within the grilled shrimp ball became heightened.
 Everything was good before, but after the addition of the the fish sauce everything was incredible.
 I was instantly converted.

 Ever since I’ve never hesitated in grabbing for the bottle of fish sauce.
 It was my brother-in-law, a classic mid-west guy, who dubbed the fish sauce laden ground beef as the “Magic Meat.”
 It was that damn tasty.
 And now we have another believer in the umami.

 Sure everything will be tasty without the umami adding fish sauce.
 However, it will be even better with the magic sauce.